logzio/logzio-azure-serverless/README.md

 # logzio-azure-serverless
-This repo contains the code and instructions you'll need to ship Azure logs to Logz.io.
+This repo contains the code and instructions you'll need to ship logs from your Azure services to Logz.io.
 At the end of this process, your Azure function will forward logs from an Azure Event Hub to your Logz.io account.

 ## Before you start